DanielleDaly/portfolio-project-4/README.md

 ![Image of Delete Comment Message](readme-images/screenshot-delete-comment-message.png)

--

-Likes
-I tested that the like this comment option was displayed on the recipe page.
-I tested that the icon for likes is displayed as a heart outline I tested if i coul like a recipe
-I tested if after liking a recipe there the icon changed on the recipe website i tested that after linking the total number of likes increased on the recipe cards.
-I tested that I could unlike a recipe. i tested that adter unliking a recipe the like heart icon changed i tested that after unliking a recipe the total number of likes on the recipe card decreased

-Messages
-I tested that a messgae displayed to the user when they logged in i tested that a message displayed to the user when logged out I tested that a message displayed to the user when their comment was awaiting approval.
-I tested that the user was able to dismiss these messages themselves i tested that the message dissappeared by itself within the 3 seconds time frame

-Admin
-I tested that i could log into the admin section as a supeuser I tested that all the required fields from my model displayed when adding a recipe I tested that the wysiwyg from django displayed in the ingredients and methods section I tested the functionality of the wysiwyg
-I tested that i could set my recipe to publish and it would be added to the website when saved I tested that i could save a draft recipe
-I tested that I could return to the draft recipe later and continue working on it i tested that I could delete a recipe
-I tested that i could update a recipe that i had already published I tested that the comment fields displayed as per the comments model I tested that I could view if a comment is awaiting approval I tested that i could approve comments
-I tested that I could delete comments as an admin
-I tested that comments deleted as an admin were not published on the website

-Navbar
-I tested that the logo link on the homepage was working correctly i tested that the recipes link on the b=navbar was working correctly i tested that the register link on the navbar was working i tested that the login link on the navbar i tested that when logged in the login and register links are no longer displayed on hte navbar I tested that when logged in the logout link was displayed on the navbar I tested that the logout link worked correctly
-I tested that the hover state for each link on the navbar worked correclty

-Footer
-I tested that the text displayed correctly on the footer I tested that all social media links were displayed on the navbar I tested that all the social media links on the footer link to the correct website i tested that the hover state on the social media links was working correclty

-Homepage - recipe cards
-I confirmed that all the detail added for the recipe cards in the admin section was displayed on the recipe cards on the homepage
-I confirmed that the recipe cards contained the following information: recipe image, recipe title, cooking time, number of people served, date and time recipe was added, number of likes, a short description and the view link app
-I confirmed the icons for the cooking time, likes and people served were displaying correctly i confirmed the links to the full recipe detail were working correctly on the recipe cards, i tested the link on the recipe image and confirmed that it was working correctly i tested the linnk in the recipe title and confirmed that it was working correctly i tested the view recipe link and confirmed that irt was working correctly.
-Homepage - All recipes Button
-I tested the link in the all recipes button ad confirmed that it brought me to the recipes page

-Recipes page
-i confirmed that the pagination was working correctly.
+### Likes

+- I tested that the like this comment option was displayed on the recipe page.
+- I tested that the icon for likes is displayed as a heart outline
+- I tested if i coul like a recipe
+- I tested if after liking a recipe there the icon changed on the recipe website
+- I tested that after linking the total number of likes increased on the recipe cards.
+- I tested that I could unlike a recipe.
+- I tested that adter unliking a recipe the like heart icon changed
+- I tested that after unliking a recipe the total number of likes on the recipe card decreased

+### Messages

+- I tested that a messgae displayed to the user when they logged in
+- I tested that a message displayed to the user when logged out
+- I tested that a message displayed to the user when their comment was awaiting approval.
+- I tested that the user was able to dismiss these messages themselves
+- I tested that the message dissappeared by itself within the 3 seconds time frame

+### Admin Section

+- I tested that i could log into the admin section as a supeuser
+- I tested that all the required fields from my model displayed when adding a recipe
+- I tested that the wysiwyg from django displayed in the ingredients and methods section
+- I tested the functionality of the wysiwyg
+- I tested that i could set my recipe to publish and it would be added to the website when saved
+- I tested that i could save a draft recipe
+- I tested that I could return to the draft recipe later and continue working on it
+- I tested that I could delete a recipe
+- I tested that i could update a recipe that i had already published
+- I tested that the comment fields displayed as per the comments model
+- I tested that I could view if a comment is awaiting approval
+- I tested that i could approve comments
+- I tested that I could delete comments as an admin
+- I tested that comments deleted as an admin were not published on the website

+### Navbar

+- I tested that the logo link on the homepage was working correctly
+- I tested that the recipes link on the b=navbar was working correctly
+- I tested that the register link on the navbar was working
+- I tested that the login link on the navbar
+- I tested that when logged in the login and register links are no longer displayed on hte navbar
+- I tested that when logged in the logout link was displayed on the navbar
+- I tested that the logout link worked correctly
+- I tested that the hover state for each link on the navbar worked correclty

+### Footer

+- I tested that the text displayed correctly on the footer
+- I tested that all social media links were displayed on the navbar
+- I tested that all the social media links on the footer link to the correct website
+- I tested that the hover state on the social media links was working correclty

+### Homepage

+#### Recipe Cards:

+- I confirmed that all the detail added for the recipe cards in the admin section was displayed on the recipe cards on the homepage
+- I confirmed that the recipe cards contained the following information: recipe image, recipe title, cooking time, number of people served, date and time recipe was added, number of likes, a short description and the view link app
+- I confirmed the icons for the cooking time, likes and people served were displaying correctly
+- I confirmed the links to the full recipe detail were working correctly on the recipe cards,
+- I tested the link on the recipe image and confirmed that it was working correctly
+- I tested the linnk in the recipe title and confirmed that it was working correctly
+- I tested the view recipe link and confirmed that irt was working correctly.

+#### All Recipes Button

+- I tested the link in the all recipes button ad confirmed that it brought me to the recipes page

+### Recipes Page

+- I confirmed that the pagination was working correctly.
 Pagination is set to 6 recipe cards per page and 6 recipes cards were displaying.
-At the botttom of the page a next button brought me to the next page of 6 recipes when clicked.
+- At the botttom of the page a next button brought me to the next page of 6 recipes when clicked.
-On the final page of recipes i confirmed that the next button was replaced with the prev (previous button).
-I tested this by clicking on it and confirmed that it brought me to the previous page of recipes
+- On the final page of recipes i confirmed that the next button was replaced with the prev (previous button). - I tested this by clicking on it and confirmed that it brought me to the previous page of recipes

-Login
+### Login

-I tested the login form and confirmed that it allowed me to log in I tested that a user was unable to log in if the username and/ or password details were entered incorrectly I confirmed a user could not log in by submitting a blank form I confirmed that the login form requested a users username and password before allowing them to login I tested that validation errors were working correctly if a user entered incorrect details or blank inputs into the required fields.
+- I tested the login form and confirmed that it allowed me to log in
+- I tested that a user was unable to log in if the username and/ or password details were entered incorrectly
+- I confirmed a user could not log in by submitting a blank form
+- I confirmed that the login form requested a users username and password before allowing them to login
+- I tested that validation errors were working correctly if a user entered incorrect details or blank inputs into the required fields.
-I confirmed that … message on ligin page i confirmed that a message displayed when the user had logged in to tell them that they had logged in successfully.
+- I confirmed that … message on ligin page
+- I confirmed that a message displayed when the user had logged in to tell them that they had logged in successfully.
-I confirmed that once a user has logged in successfully that they were redirected back to the homepage
+- I confirmed that once a user has logged in successfully that they were redirected back to the homepage

-Logout
+### Logout

-I confirmed that a user was able to log out easily i confirmed that …logout message
+- I confirmed that a user was able to log out easily
+- I confirmed that …logout message
-I confirmed that once a user has logged out they are redirected back to the home page
+- I confirmed that once a user has logged out they are redirected back to the home page

-Register/ Sign up
+### Register/ Sign up

-I confirmed that the correct details were displaying on the register form I confirmed that the following fields were displaying on the register/ sign up form: username, email address, password, password again
+- I confirmed that the correct details were displaying on the register form
+- I confirmed that the following fields were displaying on the register/ sign up form: username, email address, password, password again
-I confirmed that the user did not have to enter an email address to register I confirmed that the username and password fields were required in order for a user to register i confirmed that validation errors displayed correctly when users entered blank fields or incorrect inpouts I confirmed that a user cannot enter a password that is less than 8 characters long i confirmed that a user cannot enter a password that is the same as the username…?
+- I confirmed that the user did not have to enter an email address to register
+- I confirmed that the username and password fields were required in order for a user to register
+- I confirmed that validation errors displayed correctly when users entered blank fields or incorrect inpouts
+- I confirmed that a user cannot enter a password that is less than 8 characters long
+- I confirmed that a user cannot enter a password that is the same as the username…?
-I confirmed that a user is redirected to the homepage once they have registered.
+- I confirmed that a user is redirected to the homepage once they have registered.

-Browser
+### Browsers

-I tested this website on a number of different browsers and confirmed that it was working in Chrome, Safari, Firefox
+- I tested this website on a number of different browsers and confirmed that it was working in Chrome, Safari, Firefox

 ## Validator Testing

 ### HTML

-I passed my HTML through the validator (validator.w3.org) by right-clicking on the page in the deployed app and selecting the view page source.
+- I passed my HTML through the validator (validator.w3.org) by right-clicking on the page in the deployed app and selecting the view page source.

-I received one warning: "The navigation role is unnecessary for the element nav
+- I received one warning: "The navigation role is unnecessary for the element nav

-I received one error: "Stray end tag div"
+- I received one error: "Stray end tag div"

 #### Image of HTML Validator Testing with Error and Warning: